How to Blanch and Shock Vegetables in 3 Easy Steps

 Place your vegetables into the boiling water, and keep the water at a consistent boil.
 Test the vegetables for doneness after a minute or so; vegetables should be tender but not mushy.
 To test larger vegetables like broccoli, insert a small sharp knife into the thick part of the stem.
 If the broccoli clings to the knife, it needs more time.
 If the knife slides in and out easily, the broccoli is ready to be shocked.

-3. Once you have established that the vegetables are cooked, quickly remove them from the boiling water and plunge them into the ice bath (this act is called "shocking").
-Immersing the vegetables in ice water will halt the cooking process completely.
+When the vegetables are cooked but still crisp, quickly remove them from the boiling water with tongs or slotted spoon and plunge them into the ice bath.
+Immersing the vegetables in ice-cold water will halt the cooking process.

-These recipes and articles give you ideas for using your blanched produce:
+These recipes give you ideas for using blanched vegetables: